mozilla/webmaker-profile-2/README.md

 To run the project simply execute `grunt`.

+To see a specific user's profile navigate to [http://localhost:1134/#!/USERNAME](http://localhost:1134/#!/USERNAME).

 ### Grunt Tasks

 - `grunt` - Compile LESS, run web server on port 1134, and recompile LESS as needed.